natstott/GodotPlanets/ReadMe.txt

 I changed the drawing of the planets to use a multimesh.
 The compute shader now generates the planet positions in the format needed for the multimesh buffer.
-The idea is that the multimesh buffer can be linked to the compute shader so it can be updated on the GPU - at present I couldnt get this to work using multimesh_get_command_buffer_rd_rid as although it returns the buffer RID correctly, the compute shader cant see it as it is connected to a local renderingdevice, not the global one where multimesh is.
+The idea was that the multimesh buffer can be linked to the compute shader so it can be updated on the GPU - Originally I couldnt get this to work using multimesh_get_command_buffer_rd_rid until u/godot_clayjohn explained that a compute shader can run on the global renderingdevice but you will not be able to control when it is dispatched.

 Basic function - implement gravity attraction between particles.
-GMm/r^2
+F=GMm/r^2
-Scaling- for realistic planets -
+Scaling- for realistic planets - to be updated
 1 screen unit =	1.00E+09	m
 1 mass unit = 1.00E+24	kilograms
 1 second gamtime 1.00E+05	seconds